gershwin-desktop/gershwin-rik-theme/README.md

 1) GNUstep is themable.
 2) GNUstep can looks modern
-3) GNUstep is not OPENSTEP, it follow Cocoa, and it is a Cocoa free and open source reimplementation
+3) GNUstep is not OPENSTEP, it follows Cocoa, and it is a Cocoa free and open source reimplementation

 Soon, more infos.
 Enjoy!